Kamirus/purescript-selda/README.md

 - default, sequenced primary key - do not insert those, but do select

 ## Known issues
+- groupBy not a column, results in runtime error
 - leftJoin before select
 - nested records not working - generic part - pure $ { r1: { a, b }, r2: { c }, d }